-Information about Educational Surrogate Parents (ESPs)
+Information about Educational Surrogate Parents (ESPs) for Schools

-The Educational Surrogate Parent (ESP) Program was established under the Individuals with Disabilities Education Act (IDEA) to ensure that children who receive or may receive special education services, and who do not have a parent able or available to assume parental special education rights, have a trained Educational Surrogate Parent (ESP) appointed to them by the Department of Education (DOE).
-Parent Information Center (PIC) administers the ESP Program through a contract with DOE.
+The Surrogate Parent Program was established under the Individuals with Disabilities Education Act (IDEA) and Delaware special education regulations.
+It ensures that eligible children with disabilities whose parent(s) cannot be identified or located, are entitled to have an adult appointed who can assume "parental rights and responsibilities", and advocate on their behalf for Early Intervention or Special Education and Related Services.
+For an eligible school-age child, a trained volunteer Educational Surrogate Parent (ESP) is appointed by the Department of Education (DOE).
+Parent Information Center (PIC) administers the Surrogate Parent Program through a contract with DOE.